mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_opts_set_kms_providers.rst

    kmip: {
       endpoint: String
-      delegated: Optional<Boolean> /* If true (recommended), the KMIP server will perform encryption and decryption.
-Defaults to false. */
    }

 KMS providers may include an optional name suffix separate with a colon.
 This enables configuring multiple KMS providers with the same KMS provider type.
 Example: